maidsafe/rfcs/text/0036-launcher-api-v0.5/0036-launcher-api-v0.5.md

 ### Streaming issue in the Web platform

 Streaming over HTTP is out of the box supported in most of the platforms.
-Similarly, web browsers also provide support for the streaming data using the default widgets provided.
+Similarly, web browsers also provide support for the streaming data using the default widgets(audio/video controls) provided.

 Could not find an out of the box option for streaming upload of large data.
 The available options to write huge files is to user the HTML Form or FormData and send using multipart upload.
-The other option was to write data in chunks to the server, that would again be an inefficient approach in our case.
+The other option was to write data in chunks to the server, that again will not be a very ideal solution, since the client has to create many short lived connections for uploading the data in smaller chunks.

 Thus the NFS file content upload API must be able to support multipart upload.
 The API would consider the upload only for one file at a time, i.e, can not upload the file contents